dotlang/language/README.md

 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.
 - You can not have multiple methods with body with the same name in a single class.
 - There is no default value for method arguments.
-If some parameter is not passed, it's value will be `nil`.
+If some parameter is not passed, it's value will be undef.
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`). `this` is not re-assignable variable so you cannot re-assign it.
-- Value of a variable before initialization is `nil`.
-You can also return `nil` when you want to indicate invalid state for a variable.
+- Value of a variable before initialization is undef which is denoted by `@MyClass` where MyClass is type of the variable.
+- You can also return `@MyClass` when you want to indicate invalid state for a variable.
-- When a variable is nil and we call one of it's type's methods, the method will be called normally with nil `this`.
+- When a variable is in undefined state and we call one of it's type's methods, the method will be called normally with empty `this`.
 If we try to read it's fields, it will crash.
-- If a method has no body, you can still call it and it will return `nil`.
-You can also call methods on a `nil` variable and as long as methods don't need `this` fields, it's fine.
+- If a method has no body, you can still call it and it will return undef.
+You can also call methods on an undef variable and as long as methods don't need `this` fields, it's fine.
 - `int f(int x) return x+1;` braces can be eliminated when body is a single statement.
 - You can define struct as `struct(n);` with `n` parameter and empty body to indicate that struct should have `n` bytes allocated from memory represented as `this`.
 This is used to implement built-in classes like `int`.
 - **Variadic functions**: `bool bar(int... values)`